duckinator/inq/README.md

     $ how_bad rubygems/rubygems --report-file report.csv

+When executing it, you will go through a series of prompts to categorize each issue and pull request in the issue tracker.
+A summary CSV will be generated, which can be used for further analysis.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec how_bad` to use the gem in this directory, ignoring other installed copies of this gem.